| Note: Large images and

 more than 50% of the bones' diameter is considered displaced and requires

+surgical correction.
 2. Isolated proximal ulnar

 fractures are rare.
 Always suspect a Monteggia fracture-dislocation and